-Dan Kesler is in his first season as the associate head coach at Florida State.
+Dan Kesler is in his second season as the associate head coach at Florida State.

 Kesler brings a wealth of experience to Tallahassee, including seven seasons at Arizona State where he worked with the distance and middle distance groups while serving as the recruiting coordinator.
 Kesler spent his final four years working under FSU alum Bob Bowman – who is best known for coaching the most decorated Olympian of all-time, Michael Phelps.

 In 2018-19, Kesler’s distance swimmers were a part of six of Arizona State’s seven scoring swims at the Women’s NCAA Championships, where the team finished 20th.

 Cierra Runge secured a pair of individual All-American swims, finishing fourth in the 500 free at 4:35.39 before placing eighth in the 1650 free at 15:53.72.
 Runge also earned honorable mention behind an 11th-place finish in the 200 free (1:43.76).
 In her first season at ASU, Runge set new school records in the 200 free (1:43.46), 500 free (4:34.64), 1000 free (9:35.26), 1650 free (15:51.72) and as a part of the 400 and 800 free relays.

 Emma Nordin also followed Runge with an honorable mention 1650 free, finishing ninth at NCAAs and both swimmers were a part of the 400 and 800 free relays that placed 14th and 12th respectively.

 Prior to ASU, Kesler spent five years as the top assistant swimming coach at Wingate University overseeing the mid-distance and distance swimmers.
 Kesler served on the Division II top 25 poll selection committee for the 2011-2012 season.